Welcome to Nutrition Services!

 Parents can still add money to their child's account by completing the Prepaid Meal Account Payment Envelope with cash or check at SCHOOL SITES while schools are in session.

-REFUND POLICY - Refunds will only be issued if requested within one year of student's departure from the District.
-To request a refund, use the form from the District's website under Nutrition Services Department at www.fullertonsd.org or visit directly at www.fullertonnutrition.org.
+MEAL ACCOUNT REFUND/TRANSFER REQUEST POLICY - Refunds will only be issued if requested within one year of student's departure from the District.
+To request a refund or transfer, use the form from the District's website under Nutrition Services Department at www.fullertonsd.org or visit directly at www.fullertonnutrition.org.
 Follow all instructions and make sure to sign the form before you mail it, or you can email to: email@example.com.

 Money can not be transferred to another School District.

 School Lunch Program to be provided by Fullerton School District

 We would like to encourage your student to participate in the nutritional BREAKFAST and LUNCH program.

 Mornings can be really crazy!
 The alarm doesn’t go off, the kids don’t want to get up, there’s no time to eat breakfast before the bus comes, or they’re just not ready to eat.
 It can be hard to get your children to eat a nutritious breakfast or even anything at all.
 If this sounds like your home, we have good news for you.